ska-sa/katsdpmodels/doc/user/formats.rst

     min_frequency, max_frequency (float)
         Frequencies of an RFI-affected region of the spectrum.
-Channels are masked if the channel centre frequency falls into any of the ranges (which include their endpoints).
+Channels are masked if any part of the channel lies inside any of the ranges.

     max_baseline (float)
         Maximum (inclusive) baseline length for which these frequencies should